 Part 3 - Line 4a

-NONPROFIT EFFECTIVENESS AND RECOGNITIONPROGRAMS DESIGNED TO ASSIST, AND GIVE PUBLIC RECOGNITION TO, NONPROFIT ORGANIZATIONS IN THEIR EFFORTS TO BE MORE EFFECTIVE THROUGH BETTER USE OF THEIR RESOURCES, PLANNING FOR THEIR FUTURE, AND PLANNING FOR THE FUTURE OF THEIR COMMUNITIES.
-PROGRAMS INCLUDE: PENROSE HOUSE CONFERENCE CENTER, AWARDS FOR EXCELLENCE, ROCKY MOUNTAIN TAX SEMINAR, AND NONPROFIT OFFICE ASSISTANCE.
+NONPROFIT EFFECTIVENESS AND RECOGNITION PROGRAMS DESIGNED TO ASSIST, AND GIVE PUBLIC RECOGNITION TO, NONPROFIT ORGANIZATIONS IN THEIR EFFORTS TO BE MORE EFFECTIVE THROUGH BETTER USE OF THEIR RESOURCES, PLANNING FOR THEIR FUTURE, AND PLANNING FOR THE FUTURE OF THEIR COMMUNITIES.
+PROGRAMS INCLUDE: PENROSE HOUSE CONFERENCE CENTER, AWARDS FOR EXCELLENCE, JULIE PENROSE AWARD, ROCKY MOUNTAIN TAX SEMINAR, PENROSE ORGANIZATIONAL AND PROFESSIONAL LEADERSHIP EXPERIENCE, AND NONPROFIT OFFICE ASSISTANCE.

-LEADERSHIP DEVELOPMENT AND COMMUNITY SERVICEPROGRAMS DESIGNED TO SHAPE AND ENCOURAGE THOSE WHO ARE AND THOSE WHO WILL BECOME THE NEXT GENERATION OF LEADERS IN OUR COMMUNITIES AND INSTITUTIONS AND TO INSTILL WITHIN EACH THE VALUE AND PRIVILEDGE OF BEING CONNECTED TO THEIR COMMUNITY IN SERVICE TO OTHERS.
-PROGRAMS INCLUDE: EL POMAR FELLOWSHIP, NONPROFIT EXECUTIVE LEADERSHIP PROGRAM, FORUM FOR CIVIC ADVANCEMENT, EMERGING LEADERS DEVELOPMENT PROGRAM, AND PIKES PEAK HERITAGE SERIES.
+LEADERSHIP DEVELOPMENT AND COMMUNITY SERVICE PROGRAMS DESIGNED TO SHAPE AND ENCOURAGE THOSE WHO ARE AND THOSE WHO WILL BECOME THE NEXT GENERATION OF LEADERS IN OUR COMMUNITIES AND INSTITUTIONS AND TO INSTILL WITHIN EACH THE VALUE AND PRIVILEGE OF BEING CONNECTED TO THEIR COMMUNITY IN SERVICE TO OTHERS.
+PROGRAMS INCLUDE: EL POMAR FELLOWSHIP, EL POMAR INTERNSHIP, FORUM FOR CIVIC ADVANCEMENT, ELEVATING LEADERSHIP DEVELOPMENT PROGRAM, PIKES PEAK HERITAGE SERIES, AND LAND PRESERVATION.

-COMMUNITY OUTREACH AND ENGAGEMENTPROGRAMS PROVIDE OPPORTUNITIES TO IDENTIFY AND REACH OUT TO UNDERSERVED POPULATIONS THROUGHOUT THE STATE OF COLORADO.
+COMMUNITY OUTREACH AND ENGAGEMENT REGIONAL PARTNERSHIP PROGRAM PROVIDES OPPORTUNITIES TO IDENTIFY AND REACH OUT TO UNDERSERVED POPULATIONS THROUGHOUT THE STATE OF COLORADO.
 THE FOUNDATION ENCOURAGES THOSE CLOSEST TO LOCAL PROBLEMS AND ISSUES TO ACTIVELY ASSIST IN TARGETING ITS RESOURCES AND PROGRAMS.
-PROGRAMS INCLUDE: REGIONAL PARTNERSHIP AND MILITARY ASSISTANCE.

 Name (title) | Role | Hours | Compensation |